Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Results

-Next, we investigate the robustness of polarization in this supertetragonal phase after insertion into a capacitor-like heterostructure.
-The addition of a capping layer on top of an ultrathin ferroelectric film can often result in effects that are detrimental to an out-of-plane oriented polarization,\cite{Junquera2003} such as drastically different electrostatic boundary conditions at the new interface.
-For instance, a transient enhancement of the depolarizing field might emerge during the epitaxial deposition of the top electrode. \cite{Strkalj2019} Such depolarizing-field effects can lead to abrupt domain splitting and a loss of net polarization in the capacitor, even if the ferroelectric layer was initially grown in a single-domain state.
-Here, we monitor the ISHG response during growth of a 20-unit-cell tetragonal BFO film and the subsequent deposition of a CCMO capping layer, which in total results in a CCMO\,|\,BFO\,|\,CCMO architecture.
-As seen in Fig.\,\ref{fig:capping}(a,b), the ISHG intensity related to the single-domain polarization in the tetragonal BFO films exhibits a slow, continuous reduction by about 50\% during deposition of the CCMO top layer.
-This decrease cannot be solely attributed to optical losses due to the 5.5\,nm thick CCMO layer.
-It is also incompatible, however, with an immediate quench of net polarization as it is expected for depolarizing-field-induced domain splitting. \cite{Strkalj2019} The unperturbed tetragonal symmetry throughout the growth of the CCMO electrode indicated by the ISHG polarimetry in Fig.~\ref{fig:capping}(a,b) further excludes that nucleation of the R-like phase with its lower spontaneous polarization occurs.
-We finally note that the onset of monoclinic distortions is only observed when cooling down the sample [Fig.~\ref{fig:capping}(c)].
-Post-deposition RSM on films with and without CCMO capping reveals, however, that the electrode deposition results in a reduction of the BFO tetragonality of about 15\,\%, from 1.20 to 1.17 [Fig.~\ref{fig:capping}(d,e)].
-We attribute this decrease in the $c$ lattice parameter to a residual influence of the depolarizing field, \cite{Lichtensteiger2005} causing the polarization reduction in the tetragonal BFO and hence accounting for the reduction of that part of the ISHG intensity that is not associated to optical loss.
-Remarkably, despite the ultrathin thickness of the BFO film, where domain splitting or complete polarization suppression would be expected in the presence of an unscreened depolarizing field, we note that a net polarization remains in the heterostructure.
+In Fig.~\ref{fig:capping}(a,b), we show the ISHG response during growth of a 20-unit-cell tetragonal BFO film and the subsequent deposition of a 15-u.c.\ CCMO capping layer, which results in the capacitor architecture.
+During deposition of the CCMO top layer, the ISHG intensity related to the single-domain polarization in the tetragonal BFO films exhibits a continuous reduction down to about 50\% of its initial value.
+This decrease cannot be solely attributed to optical losses in the CCMO layer, which we estimate result in at most a 33\% reduction of the ISHG yield (see Supplementary Note 3).
+It is also incompatible with an immediate quench of the net polarization caused by a depolarizing-field-induced domain splitting, which would yield a total suppression of the ISHG signal. \cite{Strkalj2019} The unperturbed tetragonal symmetry throughout the growth of the CCMO electrode, confirmed by the ISHG polarimetry in Fig.~\ref{fig:capping}(a, b), further excludes the nucleation of M$_\text{R}$ phase inclusions with differently oriented polarization.
+In fact, analogous to the uncapped films discussed above, the onset of monoclinic distortions is only observed when cooling the sample [Fig.~\ref{fig:capping}(c)].
+As a hint towards the origin of the loss of SHG intensity, post-deposition x-ray reciprocal space mapping on films before and after CCMO capping reveals that the top electrode deposition results solely in a reduction of the BFO $c/a$ ratio, from ca.\ 1.22 to 1.17.
+The corresponding reduction of the tetragonality $c/a-1$, i.e. where zero tetragonality indicates a cubic phase with $c=a$, is about 22\% [Fig.~\ref{fig:capping}(d,e) and Supplementary Fig. S3].
+Because of the intimate relation between tetragonality and polarization, we attribute this decrease in the $c$ lattice parameter to a polarization reduction in the BFO layer during capping, caused by a residual influence of the depolarizing field, commonly observed in rather thick ferroelectric layers.\cite{Lichtensteiger2005} Indeed, as has been reported previously,\cite{Yamada2013ferroelectric} the electrical conductivity, and thus the charge-screening efficiency, of CCMO films tends to decrease drastically at very low film thicknesses, where a dead (insulating) layer thickness of 5 u.c.\ also was suggested.
+As such, the reduced polarization would account for that part of the reduction of ISHG intensity that is not associated with optical loss.
+Remarkably, we still observe a non-zero ISHG intensity after the deposition of the CCMO capping layer.
+This means that a net polarization still remains in the heterostructure despite the ultralow thickness of 20 u.c.\ of the BFO film, where domain splitting or complete polarization suppression would be expected in the presence of a partially unscreened depolarizing field. \cite{Strkalj2019}